The basics

 Your conversations are not stored.
 The content of what you say stays between you and the AI — we don't keep transcripts, we don't read your moans, and we absolutely do not sell anything to anyone.

 For the technically curious: session data exists only in temporary server memory and disappears when the session ends.
-Feedback ratings are stored without any personally identifying information.

 Getting real help